rienajahnke1/ECSE4320_Adv_CompSys/project_4/README.md

   **Conclusion:**
 I chose to use the Pandas Dataframe for the dictionary because of its ease of use, vectorized operations and integration with numpy (might use in query part).
 This made it easier to combine the encoded results onto a single dataframe and save the dictionary on a csv file and the encoded data on a feather file.
 A feather file is a binary columnar data storage format file type which was the best choice for storing the large integer encoded dataset.
 This is because each column is stored together and has memory mapped I/O, allowing fast access to data and higher performance.
 The integer compression modual I used was varint - a method of encoding integers using a variable number of bytes.
 It uses fewer bytes to represent smaller numbers and is often used in data serialization where compactness is important.
 That is why I chose varint and becuase of it's ease of use.

+## Query

+To Query the encoded data file against the dictionary, I first take in the desired string to search, check if it exisits in the dictionary, use the same encoding teqnique as above (varint), then use the encoded value to find all the indecies